supercollider/supercollider/README_WINDOWS.md

 *Note:* Use /machine:x86 for 32-bit builds and don't forget the heading EXPORTS in the .def file.

-Repeat this for all required libraries and the last hurdle on the way to a shiny VS SC-build is taken.
+Repeat this for the remaining two and the last hurdle on the way to a shiny VS SC-build is taken.